O3Ol/awesome-stars/README.md

 ## Go

+- [coredns](https://github.com/coredns/coredns) - CoreDNS is a DNS server that chains plugins
 - [gbt](https://github.com/jtyr/gbt) - Highly configurable prompt builder for Bash, ZSH and PowerShell written in Go.
 - [vault](https://github.com/hashicorp/vault) - A tool for secrets management, encryption as a service, and privileged access management
 - [build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang) - A golang ebook intro how to build a web with golang